 FORWARD at the Rock has been designed to respect the organization’s vision of a better future for all Cape Codders, regardless of their abilities and circumstances.
 The project will be a comfortable and pleasing home environment where residents can age-in-place, and have greater control over how and where they live, along with access to as much support as needed on an individual basis.
 The latest information on the therapeutic needs of adults with severe autism has been integrated into the design, and the project is fully accessible and able to accommodate the residents as they age and confront health issues.

-The architectural design and furnishings are being implemented to not only be aesthetically pleasing – but to also meet the needs and requirements of its residents fully.
+The architectural design and furnishings are being implemented to not only be aesthetically pleasing – but to also fully meet the needs and requirements of its residents.
 The residence will be one story for ease in mobility, and the home will be designed to meet the needs of limited movement, vision, hearing, cognitive ability, constrained space, behavioral difficulties, perception issues as well as other special Autism Spectrum Disorder (ASD) considerations pertaining to lighting, space, and multisensory therapeutic needs.

 Land/Town of Dennis Investment